AndrewMD888/File-Renamer/README.md

 **TO-DO LIST**

 1. Adjust program to append strings for the Regular Expression matches where necessary, not use replacement
-2. Use the same variable names for each temp_string variable, where appropriate, in order to save data space and be more efficient
-3. Expand the dictionary rules as needed to cover more cases and remove more troublesome characters
+2. Expand the dictionary rules as needed to cover more cases and remove more troublesome characters
-4. Update to allow the user to rename one file and not just a whole directory.
+3. Update to allow the user to rename one file and not just a whole directory.
 Make this program more efficient by cleaning up the regular expressions and seeing if anything can be removed/refactored
-5. Probably update to allow the user to choose what sort of dictionary rules they want via a mode selector for this program's behavior (rules pre-defined by me)
+4. Probably update to allow the user to choose what sort of dictionary rules they want via a mode selector for this program's behavior (rules pre-defined by me)